Buying a Hydrogen Vehicle

 The biggest attraction of hydrogen cars – aside from emitting zero greenhouse-gas emissions – is the speed of refueling compared to electric cars.
 While electric cars can take hours to fully charge their batteries, filling up a hydrogen vehicle is as quick as filling up a gasoline car.
 You plug in a pump, you swipe your card, and you’re off in a few minutes.

-The problem, at the moment, is the lack of hydrogen refueling infrastructure in the U.S. In 2023, just over 100 hydrogen filling stations are available to be accessed by the general public – and most of them are in California.
+The problem, at the moment, is the lack of hydrogen refueling infrastructure in the U.S. In 2024, the number of publicly-accessible hydrogen filling stations has shrunk to fewer than 100 – and most of them are in California.
 If you’re a private user that wants to buy a hydrogen car for your own use, hydrogen is only viable if you live in California.
 You can look up available hydrogen stations on the California Fuel Cell Partnership website.

 If you live outside the state and want the same long-range convenience of hydrogen, a long-range electric vehicle with excellent fast-charging capability (150 kW or more, and ideally an 800-volt electrical system) might be a better fit for your needs.
 Alternatively, a plug-in hybrid offers fast fueling times and driving flexibility with the ability to run zero-emissions on shorter trips.